almibe/almibe.dev/blerg/2024-02-29-growing-sisal-pt-2.md

 ```

 Let's improve on that a little as a starting off spot.
-No need for the file extension, the Label for the document can just be the path.
+No need for the file extension, the Identifier for the document can just be the path.
 `contains` is pretty file centric and doesn't mention what it contains so we can probably fix that as well.

 ```